 The project is led by an international team of experts in the fields of neuroscience, neurophysiology, psychiatry and medical engineering.

-Dr. Tamir Ben David – chief project engineer.
+Dr. Tamir Ben David – CEO and chief project engineer.
 Creator of over 18 patents.
 Extensive experience in venture capital management and projects that include medical devices, including Orad, BioControl, BSP, OB-Tools, Virtual Ports and IHCV.
 He holds a PhD in physics and an MBA from the University of Tel Aviv.

 dr Adam Broncel – medical director.
 A graduate of the Medical University in Łódź in Poland and postgraduate studies in Berkeley.
 PhD in neuroscience.
 Conducts international research projects in the field of experimental neuroscience.